SergioPereiraLema/SergioPereiraLema.github.io/gl/_posts/2025-09-22-Cluster-analysis-02-membership-analysis.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_blog_1
-title: Análise de membresía do cúmulo M37
+title: Análise de pertenza do cúmulo M37 - I

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml